Priority Access Entrance Tickets to Louvre Museum

-Entry is free for European Union citizens under the age of 25 and citizens under the age of 18.
-Please display a valid ID at the entrance of the museum.
+Entry is free for children under the age of 18 and European Union citizens under the age of 25.
+Please display a valid ID at the entrance of the museum for proof of age.

 In the next step of the booking, you will have to choose the date on which you would like to visit, along with the time slot during which you will gain entry.
 You will be allowed to gain entry within 30 minutes of the selected time slot (for example, should you choose a 10 AM time slot, you will be allowed to gain entry up until 10:30 AM) by lining up in the yellow line meant for visitors with pre-purchased tickets for a certain time slot.
 Please note that these are not flexible entry tickets and should you miss the date or time of entry, you will not be able to reschedule your tickets, but you will be subject to the same entry conditions as those without tickets, i.e. you will have to line up to gain entry in the green line for visitors without pre-purchased tickets.

 The Louvre Museum is open every day, except on Tuesday and holidays such as Christmas Day, New Year’s Day, International Workers Day (May 1) and End of the Second World War day (May 8).
 On Monday, Thursday, Saturday and Sunday; the museum is open from 9:00 a.m. to 6:00 p.m.
 On Wednesday and Friday, the museum is open from 9:00 a.m. to 9:45 p.m.

 The closest metro station to the museum and the one where our ticket redemption centre is located is the Palais-Royal–Musée du Louvre station on Line 1.
 If you’re travelling to the museum by bus, buses 21, 24, 27, 39, 48, 68, 69, 72, 81, 95 stop at the Pyramid.